-In the assessment of quality assessment of the research, the article used the Critical Appraisal Tool Joanna Briggs Institute (JBI) and PRISMA-SR 2020 chosen referencing for the literature study because it has a complete and detailed checklist [11].
-In this research of 14 articles there are 12 Quasi-Experimental studies and 2 Randomized Controlled Trials are known to have a decent score with category grade A.
+In the assessment of the quality of the research, the article used the critical appraisal tool of the Joanna Briggs Institute (JBI) and PRISMA-SR 2020 as referencing for the literature study because it has a complete and detailed checklist [11].
+In this research of 14 articles, there are 12 quasi-experimental studies and two randomized controlled trials, which are known to have a decent score in the A category.